What does a National Trust membership cost in 2026?

 How does TopCashback benefit?
 We make money when you buy from supported brands, which allows us to offer cashback with no hidden fees.

-So, is a National Trust membership worth it?
-Our view is that if you like the idea of exploring outdoor spaces and historical buildings with your family or your other half, don’t let the upfront National Trust membership cost put you off.
+If you like exploring outdoor spaces and historical buildings with your family or your other half, don’t let the upfront National Trust membership cost put you off.

-As long as you remember to use it, it’s worth getting a pass if you want to enjoy cheaper days out, especially when you consider what you might spend on other activities like cinema trips and museum visits.
+As long as you remember to use it, a National Trust pass can unlock cheaper days out, especially when you consider what you might spend on other activities like cinema trips and museum visits.

 Devil's Dyke